bitcoinroyale/ckpool/README.md

 - Simple pool without a database.
 - Library for use by other software.

-Features:
+#### Features
-- Bitcoind communication to unmodified bitcoind with multiple failover to local or remote locations.
+- Broyaled communication to unmodified broyaled with multiple failover to local or remote locations.
 - Local pool instance worker limited only by operating system resources and can be made virtually limitless through use of multiple downstream passthrough